wxWidgets/wxWidgets/docs/contributing/how-to-update-third-party-library.md

 -------------

 Normally all third party libraries should be managed using Git submodules.
-Currently only zlib and libpng use them, but this will be extended to the other third party libraries (i.e. expat, libjpeg and libtiff) soon.
+Currently expat, zlib and libpng use them, but this will be extended to the other third party libraries (i.e. libjpeg and libtiff) soon.

 As always with submodules, updating a library involves updating its sources in the submodule, pushing this submodule out and then committing the changes in